flix/book/src/higher-kinded-types.md

 }
 ```

-In the case of `ForEach` the definition with the associated type is more
+In the case of `ForEach`, the definition with an associated type is more
-flexible, since we can define an instance for `String` with associated element
+flexible, since we can implement an instance for `String` with associated
-type `Char`.
+element type `Char`.
 However, higher-kinded types are still useful.
-For example, the
+For example,
-Flix Standard Library defines the `Functor` trait as:
+the Flix Standard Library defines the `Functor` trait as:

 ```flix
 trait Functor[m : Type -> Type] {